 The ancient sea port of Poole overlooks one of the largest natural harbours in the world.
 The harbour has served as a sanctuary from stormy weather for centuries and has changed very little since pirates and smugglers sailed theses waters.
 In recent years the port are has become one of the most popular yachting havens in the country, with a working waterfront catering for both commercial and leisure craft.
 The harbour area is also a haven for watersports, boat trips and fishing trips.

 Stylish redevelopments on the harbour front have created an interesting mix of both historic and modern.
-The Quay area has a great choice of bars and eateries mixed in amongst the old warf buildings.
+The Quay area has a great choice of bars and eateries mixed in amongst the old wharf buildings.
 The Old Town, which spreads out behind the Quay, is filled with fine old 17th-c warehouses and stone buildings.
 It is a lovely place to visit, offering wide range of interesting things to do and see.
 On the quay stands the late-18th-c red brick Customs House, behind which the Old Quarter extends inland to the parish church and Old Guildhall.
-Visitors can browse the interpretation panels along the Cockle Trail or visit one of the town's fine museums to find out more about Poole's historic past.
+Visitors can browse the interpretation panels along the Cockle Trail (self guided walk) or visit one of the town's fine museums to find out more about Poole's historic past.

 Several islands are located in the harbour, the largest of which is Brownsea.
 Regular boat trips run out to the islands, around the harbour and out to Old Harry Rocks.
 Boat trips along the Jurassic coast are also available, including RSPB guided bird boat trips in winter.
 For the more adventurous there is a wide range of both water-born and land-based sporting activities available from sailing to cycling.